-Prague architecture tour is approximtely 3-hour walk with one of our guides – architectural enthusiasts.
-Prague is well known for its most visible monuments and many architectural styles ranging from gothic to baroque.
-However, Czechoslovakia enjoyed a great era of modernism and functionalism, styles that arose in the 1920s, greatly influenced by , that sought to strip away all unnecessary ornamentation from a building, leaving just clean, horizontal lines and spare but pleasing boxy shapes.
+Prague architecture tour is approximtely 2-hour walk with one of our guides – architectural enthusiasts.
+Prague is well known for its most visible monuments and many architectural styles ranging from gothic, baroque to functionalism and cubism.
+Czechoslovakia enjoyed a great era of modernism and functionalism during so called “First Republic” (1918 – 1938).

 Prague was considered a European center of architectural avant-garde in 20’s and 30’s of the 20th, attracting the top architectural talent of that time in Czechoslovakia.
 There are number of buildings in Prague designed by Gocar, Janak, Loos and many others.

 It is up to you whether you like gothic, baroque, art nouveau or you would go for the modern architecture.
 Did you know that Czechoslovakia of the First Republic was a booming economy ranking No. 8 in the world?
 The financial and industrial moguls of that time commissioned the leading architects of that time to build their private residences, banks, department stores and other buildings that are still modernist showcases today.
 Of course, it is not only Prague, with its Muller villa or functionalists villas at Prague 6’s Baba but also villa Tugendhat in Brno designed by Mies van der Rohe.

 And please look up when walking in Prague, the beauty of Prague is up in the sky.